While Confederate statues come down, other symbols targeted

 In California, protesters over the weekend targeted statues and busts of former President Ulysses Grant, who commanded the Union Army that defeated the Confederacy; Francis Scott Key, who wrote “The Star Spangled Banner;” and Spanish missionary Junipero Serra, who is credited with bringing Roman Catholicism to the western United States.
 Grant and Key were both slave owners at points in their lives.

-In another case in California, symbols of the Black Lives Matter movement have been targeted in recent weeks with vandalism.
+In another case in California, symbols of the Black Lives Matter movement were targeted for vandalism.
 Three men, including employees of a sheriff’s office and district attorney’s office, were arrested in connection with the vandalism of a Black Lives Matter sign.

 The Ventura County Sheriff’s Office said late Saturday that a tarp painted with the letters “BLM” has been repeatedly damaged in Thousand Oaks.
 The sign’s owner posted an image of the damage on social media, and the office says detectives recognized a suspect as a sheriff’s office employee.